- Home

 The Energy Price Cap rises

-Despite a positive trend of gradual decreases throughout the year, the Energy Price Cap rose on the first day of the year from £1,834 to £1,928 for a typical home using an average amount of energy, thanks to the increased price of oil and gas.
+The Energy Price Cap will rise on the first day of the year from £1,755 to £1,758 for a typical home using an average amount of energy, thanks to the increased price of oil and gas.

 The price cap limits the amount energy suppliers can charge for the amount of gas and electricity used by an “average” household – but you could be charged more if you use more than this, or less if you use a smaller amount of energy.
 Learn more in our article What is the energy price cap?